 Applications must include the following:

-- An application for student assistant form (available from the Center).
+- An application for student assistant form.
 This includes a brief description of the applicant's current research, a brief description of the student's proposed duties, and the signatures of both the faculty applicant and the student.
 Faculty who have had student research assistants through this program should indicate as much on the form.
 They also should attach a copy of their latest final report detailing their use of a research assistant;

 - The applicant's curriculum vitae;

-- It is the faculty applicant's responsibility to locate and hire the student on the basis of his or her qualifications (e.g., academic abilities, computer skills, transportation), to supervise the student, and to submit a one-page report at the end of the semester or summer describing the type of work done by the student, how helpful the assistance was, any unusual tasks or arrangements (and whether they were successful), and any problems encountered.
+- It is the faculty applicant's responsibility to locate and hire the student on the basis of his or her qualifications (e.g., academic abilities, computer skills, transportation), to supervise the student and approve the student's TimeClock entries, and to submit a one-page report at the end of the semester or summer describing the type of work done by the student, how helpful the assistance was, any unusual tasks or arrangements (and whether they were successful), and any problems encountered.
 The report should also include the total number of hours the student worked;

 - The student must also submit a one-page report at the end of each semester or summer, commenting on the experience from his or her point of view.
 This report can be submitted through the faculty member or directly to the Center;